 Issue-driven contemporary stories with a strong romantic thread..
 These stand-alone titles are my heart.
 They’re the stories I needed in high school.

 If you only read one of my contemporary stories – make it this one.
 I wrote it more than 10 years ago, but Joy is still my favorite child.
 If you finish this and want more like it – do Love Blind next.
-If book felt TOO HEAVY, I’m probably not the author for you.

 “Perry’s descriptions of Joy’s intense turmoil are vivid… A moving survival story” – Booklist